- What Is a Charpai?

 People often sleep on the charpai as is—no mattress, and often not even a blanket or pillow.
 The point is to maximize ventilation and prevent heat and humidity from interrupting sleep.

 It is very common to see charpai outdoors in rural areas—even during the day.
-The charpai makes a great daybed for napping, resting and socializing.
+The charpai also makes a great daybed for napping, resting and socializing.

 Bigger charpai capable of seating three or more people can be found in public spaces.
 Think of them as huge park benches.
 They serve as meeting places for communal recreation.